Black hole mass and spin estimates of the most distant quasars: Evolution of the black hole mass

-In this section we try to describe the BH growth following different evolutionary scenarios and considering simplified assumptions discussed in the next section.
+In this section we describe the BH growth following different evolutionary scenarios, considering simplified assumptions discussed in the following.
+The aim of the estimates below is to explore possible evolutionary histories for the considered sources, so that they reach their masses via accretion at their observed (high) redshifts.
+We evaluate the evolutionary paths in terms of accretion parameters, radiative efficiency, seed mass and formation redshift.
+The procedure is oversimplified as no physically motivated time evolution in the accretion parameters is adopted.
+Nevertheless, despite the limitations of the procedure, it gives a sense of which range of evolutionary parameters is viable and which source provides the strongest constraints on the growth parameters.

 Accretion onto a BH changes its mass and spin (\citealt{Bardeen}; \citealt{Thorn74}).
-The variation of the BH mass $M$ as a function of time is:
+The variation of the BH mass $M$ as a function of time is

-where $\eta$ is the radiative efficiency (depending on the BH spin) and $\dot{M}$ the accretion rate.
-By integrating this expression, it is possible to find the evolution time $t_{\rm ev}$ for a BH i.e. the time to grow from an initial \textit{seed} mass $M_{\rm 0}$ to a final mass $M$ (Salpeter time, \citealt{Salpeter}) assuming a fixed Eddington ratio $\lambda$:
+where $\eta$ is the radiative efficiency (depending on the BH spin) and $\dot{M}$ is the accretion rate.
+By integrating this expression, it is possible to find the evolution time $t_{\rm ev}$ for a BH, that is, the time it takes to grow from an initial mass $M_{\rm 0}$ to a final mass $M$ (Salpeter time, \citealt{Salpeter}) assuming a fixed Eddington ratio $\lambda$,

-\citet{Lapietal14} present a consistent scenario in which at high redshifts, a BH grows in a self-regulated regime with a radiative power slightly super-Eddington ($\lambda \lsim 4$) with a radiative efficiency $\eta = 0.15$.
-After this phase, a fast decrease of $\lambda$ occurs until the matter reservoir is exhausted (i.e. sub-Eddington phase).
-Figure 20 in \citet{Lapietal14} shows that the fast decrease of the Eddington ratio lasts less than $< 0.1$ Gyr and most of the BH evolution occurred during the super-Eddington phase which lasts longer.
+\citet{Lapietal14} present a consistent scenario in which at high redshifts, a BH grows in a self-regulated regime with a radiative power slightly super-Eddington ($\lambda \lsim 4$) and a radiative efficiency $\eta = 0.15$.
+After this phase, a fast decrease of $\lambda$ occurs until the matter reservoir, assumed to surround the BH and accrete onto it, is exhausted (i.e. in a sub-Eddington phase).
+Figure 20 in \citet{Lapietal14} shows that the fast decrease of the Eddington ratio lasts less than $< 0.1$ Gyr while most of the BH evolution occurs during the super-Eddington phase (which lasts longer).
 Therefore, the BH evolution time can be approximated by Eq. \ref{Masstime} with $\lambda \geq 1$.
-Within such a picture, in the case of the two sources we consider, our estimates for the Eddington ratios ($\lambda < 0.6$) tell that the BHs are in the last phase of their evolution therefore we can focus only on the (super)-Eddington phase.
+Within such a scenario, our estimates for the Eddington ratios ($\lambda < 0.5$) would indicate that the three BHs we consider have already reached the last phase of their evolution.
+Therefore, in order to asses their growth, we have to focus on the previous (super)-Eddington phase.